-- Heat the milk in your cheese pot over low heat to 70°F.
+- Heat milk over low heat to 70°F.

-- Turn the heat back on and raise the temperature slowly to 86°F. After the milk has reached this temperature, add the diluted rennet by pouring it through the cheese spoon into the milk.
-Then stir it in for about 1 minute.
-Cover the pot and let it sit, undisturbed, for 35 to 40 minutes, or until you have achieved a clean break.
+- Turn the heat back on and raise the temperature slowly to 86°F. After the milk has reached this temperature, add the diluted rennet by pouring it through a slotted spoon into the milk.
+Then stir it in for about 1 minute, using an up-and-down motion.

-- Ladle out about 1/3 of the whey in the pot, then add 3 cups of hot (130°F) water.
-When the temperature in the pot reaches 92° to 94°F, add 3 more cups of hot water.
-Stir for 5 minutes, then add 2 more cups of hot water.
+- Ladle out about ⅓ of the whey in the pot, then add 3 cups of hot (130°F) water.
+When the temperature in the pot reaches 92-94°F, add 3 more cups of hot water.
+Stir 5 minutes, then add 2 more cups of hot water.

-- Add the salt and stir it into the curds and whey.
-Keep adding water that is 130°F as needed to maintain the curds and whey at a temperature of around 97°F. Constantly stir the curds until they begin to feel a bit springy in your hands when you gently squeeze them.
+- Add salt and stir it into the curds and whey.
+Keep adding water that is 130°F as needed to maintain the curds and whey at a temperature of around 97°F. Constantly stir the curds until they begin to feel a bit springy when gently squeezed.
 This should take about 20 minutes.

 - Ladle off enough of the whey to expose the curds.

 - Take the cheese out of the mold, peel away the butter muslin, flip the cheese over, and re-dress with the muslin.
 Place it back into the mold and press again at 8 pounds for 30 more minutes.
-Repeat this process for about 3 to 4 hours or until all the excess whey has been expelled.
-When pressing has been completed, leave your cheese in the mold without any pressure, out on your kitchen counter for about 3 more hours.
+Repeat this process for about 3-4 hours or until all the excess whey has been expelled.
+When pressing is complete, leave cheese in the mold without any pressure, out on the kitchen counter for about 3 more hours.

-- Place the cheese into the refrigerator and leave it there overnight.
-It is ready to eat now, as a fresh, young cheese, or you can continue to age it by brining and storing it if you choose.
+- Place the cheese in the refrigerator and leave it there overnight.
+It is ready to eat now, as a fresh, young cheese, or continue to age it by brining and storing it, if you choose.

-- Make a half gallon of fully saturated brine (32 ounces of salt in 1 gallon of water) and seal it with a lid.
-Leave this in the refrigerator overnight as well.
+- Make a half-gallon of fully saturated brine (32 ounces salt in 1 gallon water) and seal it with a lid.
+Leave in the refrigerator overnight.

 - Take the cheese and the brine out of the refrigerator and place them together into a non-corrosive container with a lid.
 Place the covered container of brine and cheese back into the refrigerator for about 8 more hours.

 - Take the cheese out of the brine and pat it dry with clean paper towels.
-Place it on a rack to air-dry on your counter away from drafts and direct sunlight for about 12 hours.
+Place it on a rack to air-dry on the counter for about 12 hours, away from drafts and direct sunlight.

-- Age the cheese at about 50° to 55°F and 85% humidity for 1 month or as long you wish to age it.
-Flip the cheese about three times a week during the aging period and remove any unwanted mold with cheesecloth soaked in brine.
+- Age the cheese at 50°-55°F and 85% humidity for 1 month, or as long you wish to age it.
+Flip the cheese about three times per week during the aging period and remove any unwanted mold with cheesecloth soaked in brine.